-We discuss the limiting behavior of the domination number of random class cover catch digraphs (CCCDs).
+Finding a minimum dominating set is one of the NP complete core problems.
+In this paper, we will discuss the limiting behavior of the domination number of random class cover catch diagraphs (CC-CDs).
 The CCCD problem is motivated by its applications in pattern classification.
 For the special case of uniformly distributed data in one dimension, Priebe, Marchette and Devinney found the exact distribution of the domination number of the random data-induced CCCD, and Devinney and Wierman proved the Strong Law of Large Numbers (SLLN).
 We will present progress toward the SLLN and the Central Limit Theorem (CLT) for general data distributions in one dimension.
-The ultimate goal is to establish SLLN and CLT results for higher dimensional CCCDs.
+The ultimate goal is to establish SLLN and CLT results for higher dimensional CCCD.

-Keywords: Class Cover Catch Digraph, Domination Number, Strong Law of Large Numbers, Central Limit Theorem, Pattern Classification
+Keywords: Class Cover Catch Diagraph, Domination Number, Strong Law of Large Numbers, Central Limit Theorem, Pattern Classification